musmanfarooq/digital_demand/README.md

   SQLPORT =

   ```
-  * Run the command to setup Database
+  * Run the command to setup the Database
     ```bash
     npm run migrate
     ```
 ## Project Startup
-1. Use the following commmand to run the client folder
+1. Use the following command to run the client folder
    ```bash
    npm run dev
    ```
-   * Create a new account form the dashboard
+   * Create a new account from the dashboard
-2. Use these comand in the server folder to run the server
+2. Use these commands in the server folder to run the server
    ```bash
    npm run build
    npm run dev